ThomasieDK/maskgit-pytorch_VS/README.md

 ## 🤖️ Pretrained Models

-### 🤖️ Stage-1 Models
+### 🤖️ Stage-1 Models (VQGAN)

 > [!NOTE]
 > This repo only focuses on the stage-2 of MaskGIT, i.e., the Masked Visual Token Modeling (MVTM) part.
-We use pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers),
+We support loading the pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers),
 > [llamagen](https://github.com/FoundationVision/LlamaGen) and [amused](https://huggingface.co/amused/amused-256)
-> as the stage-1 model.
+> as the stage-1 models.

-Download the VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers):
+The pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers) can be downloaded by:

 ```shell
 mkdir -p ckpts/taming